 Use pros to make a bigger bet

-and MONEY 70 member Oakmark International, which both have about 25% of their assets in Japan.
+If you’re intrigued by the opportunity for a Japan turnaround and want more than the market-average position, look at two excellent actively managed funds, First Eagle Overseas and Money 70 member Oakmark International, which both have about 25% of their assets in Japan.
 Managers for both funds have a strong record of finding companies selling at a discount to the value of their underlying business.

 Over the past 10 years they’ve beaten more than 95% of their peers, according to Morningstar.
 Both hedge the yen, but only partially, offering some protection from changes in the currency in either direction.
 That ready-for-anything approach seems suited to a market where so much is changing so quickly.